-Paola Suárez Meade, Universidad Anáhuac

-Paola Suárez Meade

-Paola explains her interest in the program by writing: "The future of manking relies on the promising therapies of regenerative medicine.
+Paola explains her interest in the program by writing: "The future of mankind relies on the promising therapies of regenerative medicine.
 Moreover, from an economic perspective, the use of adult stem cells can be beneficial on a cost-benefit analysis by reducing the volume of ill patients, thus providing better stability to health systems.
 By creating awareness about the use of adult stem cells, health professionals will have the opportunity to focus on improving health by diminishing human suffering.
-If these therapies prove successful, we may live to be part of results we thought we could never achieve; leading cancer patients to complete recovery, delivering fully successful organ transplants, and witnessing paraplegics
+If these therapies prove successful, we may live to be part of results we thought we could never achieve; leading cancer patients to complete recovery, delivering fully successful organ transplants, and witnessing paraplegics walking."

-Paola created an engaging video on adult stem cells and the future of medicine through cell therapy, which is now available to view on www.stemforlife.org.
+Paola Suárez Meade, Universidad Anáhuac

 Stem for Life Releases Video:

-An Adult Stem Cell Hero In these pages, the Stem for Life Foundation previously told the story of Jim Danhakl, a former Navy pilot and survivor of chronic inflammatory demyelinating polyneuropathy (CIDP).
-Jim was wheelchair-bound and rapidly deteriorating when he underwent treatment using his own adult stem Recently, Stem for Life collaborated with Jim to create a short video piece about his story, viewable now on the homepage of www.stemforlife.org.
-We hope you will watch the video and share it with others to show an example
+In these pages, the Stem for Life Foundation previously told the story of Jim Danhakl, a former Navy pilot and survivor of chronic inflammatory demyelinating polyneuropathy (CIDP).
+Jim was wheelchair-bound and rapidly deteriorating when he underwent treatment using his own adult stem cells.
+Paola Suárez Meade Paola created an engaging video on adult stem cells and the future of medicine through cell therapy, which is now available to view on www.stemforlife.org.